Astron456/Astron-s-Site/content/authors/admin/_index.md

 highlight_name: false
 ---

-Hi, I'm an undergraduate student of Finance from Nankai Univeristy.
-My interest lies in Game Theory, Econometrics and Robotics Engineering.
-Here I worked intensively with my mentor about the impact of the monetary policy's information effect on various Macroeconomy sectors under different states of economic uncertainty.

-For my personal research, my other interest includes Development Economics.
-Now, I'm working as a research fellow intern at Peking University, Institute of New Structural Economics.
+Welcome to Yancheng Zhang's homepage!
+I am a MS of Data Science student at Columbia University.
+I recently graduated from Nankai University with a B.Econ in Finance with Honors.
+My career interests are centered in Data Science, Quantitative Investment, Asset Management, and Macroeconomics.
+During my past internships at top universities and financial firms, I have developed my skills in utilizing quantitative reasoning to make financial decisions and gained hands-on exposure to financial projects.
+I also strengthened my communication and leadership capabilities through working with teammates from diversified background.
+I'm looking forward to enhancing data analytics skill as well as improving professional skillset both in Columbia University and further internships.

-{{< icon name="download" pack="fas" >}} View Xinyi's {{< staticref "uploads/Academic Transcript.pdf" "newtab" >}}Academic Transcript{{< /staticref >}} for further information.
+{{< icon name="download" pack="fas" >}} View Yancheng's {{< staticref "uploads/Academic Transcript.pdf" "newtab" >}}Academic Transcript{{< /staticref >}} for further information.